 X-rays can usually detect whiplash, along with making sure that you’re not actually suffering from a broken neck!
 (Yes, people have missed that before.)

 If your injury was caused by someone else’s negligence, you can seek compensation for these losses and more.
-To get the settlement you deserve, contact the experienced legal team at the Gloucester County office of GibsonSingleton Virginia Injury Attorneys.
+To get the settlement you deserve, contact the experienced whiplash injury lawyers at the Gloucester County office of GibsonSingleton Virginia Injury Attorneys.
 Call us at (804) 413-6777 for a free meeting today.